AtomicSponge/script-tray/README.md

 <img src ="./.github/image/screenshot-traymenu.png" alt="Run commands directly from your system tray" width="300"/>

-Written in [Electron](https://www.electronjs.org/) and [Vue](https://vuejs.org/), __:wrench: Script Tray__ is cross platform and will run on Windows, Mac or Linux.
+Written in [Electron](https://www.electronjs.org/) and [Vue](https://vuejs.org/), __Script Tray__ is cross platform and will run on Windows, Mac or Linux.
 Check the [latest releases](https://github.com/AtomicSponge/script-tray/releases/latest) for binaries of each platform.

 Or you can clone this repository with `git` by running:
 ```